Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Pool homes

-When a vacant home receives an offer, sellers should review more than price.
+When a vacant home receives an offer, sellers should review more than the purchase price.

 Important terms may include: